 The goal of public health integration is to strengthen the relationship between the CCOs and public health agencies that focus on population-based community services.
 The field staff will support and engage local public health departments in the integration of tobacco cessation programs, targeted case management, and maternity case management, among others.
 Staff associated with this function include Troy Soenen and Paul McGinnis.

 GOBHI is housed with leaders and innovators who are proud to respond to the needs of local communities when opportunities become available.
 Field staff members are able and willing to support and/or submit requests for grant funding that aligns with the mission of GOBHI and the CCO communities we serve, such as the HRSA Telebehavioral Health Grant, connecting members to their treatment via a secure mobile teleconferencing platform, and providing a self-support and recovery-focused mobile app.
-Staff associated with this function include Paul McGinnis, Troy Soenen, Linda Watson, Jill Boyd, Amanda Grove, Megan Gomeza and Leslie Ford.
+Staff associated with this function include Paul McGinnis, Troy Soenen, Linda Watson, Jill Boyd, Amanda Grove, and Megan Gomeza.

 Eastern Oregon Healthy Living Alliance (EOHLA)